Typography

 Text spacing

-- Spacing following paragraphs must be at least 2 times the font size.
+- Paragraph spacing must be at least 2 times the font size

-- Letter spacing/tracking must be at least 0.12 times the font size.
+- Letter spacing must be at least 0.12 times the font size

 Support